-Energy Many smaller producers who used their reserves as collateral face a fight for survival in a turbulent bear market, reports Alan Livsey
+Energy Many smaller producers who used their reserves as collateral face a fight for survival in a turbulent bear market, reports Alan Livsey taken hold of world energy markets.
+Following the oil shock of 2014, the price of oil has halved again during the past year.
 As revenues disappear for global oil and gas companies, so have their opportunities to finance any growth.
 Most exploration and production (E&P) companies invest beyond their cash inflows, counting on equity and debt investors to fill in any gaps.